ametueraspirant/responsive_portfolio/README.md

+#responsive_portfolio

-the responsive half of the portfolio
+the responsive half of the homework.